 Due to the unique structure of Chile, the climate differs throughout the country.
 But, the entire region does tend to have consistent, seasonal weather.
 Chile’s summer lasts from December to February, and the winter lasts from June to August.

-- Northern Chile – Containing the Atacama Desert, this region can have temperatures as high as 32.
-Travellers should prepare for high heat as well as cold, as night can dip to -1.
+- Northern Chile – Containing the Atacama Desert, this region can have temperatures as high as 30.
+Travellers should prepare for high heat as well as cold, as night can dip below freezing.

 - Central Chile – This region has a Mediterranean feel to it.
 It has many beach areas that provide plenty of sunshine for travellers to enjoy throughout the year.